'We won': Trump and his allies move forward with election lies despite Arizona review confirming loss | ExBulletin

 ‘We won’: Trump and his allies move forward with election lies despite Arizona review confirming loss

-The lesson they take from the Arizona Maricopa County Ballot Review is not that they failed and should stop, but rather that they should try to avoid the negative review that harassed examining Cyber Ninjas and “doing better” in states like Wisconsin and Pennsylvania, even if there is no evidence of fraud, said Sarah Longwell, conservative editor and executive director of the conservative group Defending Democracy Together.
+The lesson they take from the Arizona Maricopa County Ballot Exam is not that they failed and they should stop, but rather that they should try to avoid the negative review. who harassed reviewing Cyber Ninjas and “doing better” in states like Wisconsin and Pennsylvania, even though there is no evidence of fraud, said Sarah Longwell, conservative editor and group executive director curator Defending Democracy Together.

 “It has nothing to do with auditing votes,” Longwell told CNN.
 “It has to do with creating a cloud of suspicion around the elections and keeping their cheating narrative in the foreground.”